jpswade/jpswade.github.io/_posts/2007-03-15-supercalifragilisticexpialidocious.md

   * 1949 Parker & Young (unpublished song-title) Supercalafajalistickespialadojus.
   * 1951 Parker & Young (song-title) Supercalafajalistickespeealadojus; or, The super song.
   * 1964 R. M. & R. B; Sherman (song-title) Supercalifragilisticexpialidocious!
-  * 1967 Decisions U.S. Courts involving Copyright 1965-66 488 The complaint alleges copyright infringement of plaintiff&#8217;s song \`Supercalafajalistickespeealadojus&#8217; by defendants&#8217; song &#8216;Supercalifragilisticexpialidocious.&#8217; (All variants of this tongue twister will hereinafter be referred to collectively as &#8216;the word&#8217;.)
+  * 1967 Decisions U.S. Courts involving Copyright 1965-66 488 The complaint alleges copyright infringement of plaintiff's song \`Supercalafajalistickespeealadojus' by defendants' song &#8216;Supercalifragilisticexpialidocious.'
+(All variants of this tongue twister will hereinafter be referred to collectively as &#8216;the word'.)

 (The definition says Disney won, &#8220;in view of earlier oral uses of the word sworn to in affidavits&#8221; and because they wrote the rest of the song themselves.)

 All 34 letters of this word were made up for the movie, Mary Poppins, by a writing team of two brothers, Bob and Dick Sherman.
-Their most famous song is &#8220;It&#8217;s a Small World,&#8221; which they wrote for the World&#8217;s Fair in New York in 1964.
+Their most famous song is &#8220;It's a Small World,&#8221; which they wrote for the World's Fair in New York in 1964.
 You can hear it on the ride of the same name at Disneyland.
 The Shermans wrote all the songs for Mary Poppins, including &#8220;A Spoonful of Sugar,&#8221; &#8220;Feed the Birds&#8221; and &#8220;Chim Chim Cher-ee.&#8221; &#8220;Supercalifragilisticexpialidocious&#8221; means nothing, really.
-It is a very long nonsense word that is made up to sound like you are terribly smart and &#8220;You&#8217;ll always sound precocious.&#8221;
+It is a very long nonsense word that is made up to sound like you are terribly smart and &#8220;You'll always sound precocious.&#8221;

 Now we use it to mean that something is fantastic or super-fabulous.